 Methodology

 We ran 20 queries across 5 AI search engines (ChatGPT, Perplexity, Gemini, Grok, and Claude) via real-time API calls over three weekly waves (March 6, 10, and 15, 2026), simulating how actual users interact with these platforms.
 We tracked 25 B2B SaaS brands across 5 categories (CRM, Project Management, Email Marketing, Analytics, and Dev Tools), recording position-1 placement, total mentions, and citation URLs for each engine-query pair.
-Position 1 is defined as the first tracked brand named in the engine's response.

 Frequently Asked Questions